Rates of Convergence in the Central Limit Theorem for Markov Chains, with an Application to TD Learning: Conclusions

-\paragraph{Acknowledgment:} \begin{itemize} \item I thank Prof. Siva Theja Maguluri, Georgia Tech, for many stimulating discussions and drawing my attention to several references during the course of this work, Prof. Sean Meyn, University of Florida, for pointing out the bias issue with fixed stepsize TD learning and why it cannot be eliminated by averaging, and Prof. Mehrdad Moharrami, University of Iowa, for carefully reading an earlier version of the paper and providing many useful comments. \item Research supported by AFOSR Grant FA9550-24-1-0002, ONR Grant N00014-19-1-2566, and NSF Grants CNS 23-12714, CNS 21-06801, CCF 19-34986, and CCF 22-07547. \end{itemize}
+\paragraph{Acknowledgment:} \begin{itemize} \item I thank Prof. Siva Theja Maguluri, Georgia Tech, for many stimulating discussions and drawing my attention to several references during the course of this work, Prof. Sean Meyn, University of Florida, for pointing out the bias issue with fixed stepsize TD learning and why it cannot be eliminated by averaging, and other discussions, Prof. Mehrdad Moharrami, University of Iowa, for carefully reading an earlier version of the paper and providing many useful comments, and Weichen Wu, CMU, for pointing out a missing factor in Theorem 4 in an earlier version of the paper. \item Research supported by AFOSR Grant FA9550-24-1-0002, ONR Grant N00014-19-1-2566, and NSF Grants CNS 23-12714, CNS 21-06801, CCF 19-34986, and CCF 22-07547. \end{itemize}